-Table 4.4 General Instructions for Preparing Responses Review the general guidance provided in Section I.3. - Fundamentals for Suppliers.
-Review the specific instructions in the solicitation.
+Table 4.4 General Instructions for Preparing Responses Review the general guidance provided in Section I.3 Fundamentals for Suppliers .
+DO Review the specific instructions in the solicitation.
 Use the forms or spreadsheets provided with the solicitation to prepare your response.
 Only provide additional documentation if requested by the requirements.
 Clearly identify what is being offered and any exceptions to the solicitation's requirements.
-Comply with instructions regarding submission of catalog excerpts, specifications, samples or other materials suitable for use in the evaluation of DO the goods/services being offered.
-Offer pricing in accordance with all solicitation requirements (stated quantities, unit of measure, etc.) and include all costs of performance (delivery/ shipping, insurance, bonds, etc.).
-Unless otherwise stated in the solicitation, the standard shipping method is FOB (Free on Board) destination, freight prepaid and allowed.
-Calculate price based on payment terms of Net 30 (payment within 30 days of the state entity's receipt of an undisputed invoice) unless directed otherwise by the solicitation.
-The state entity may permit the supplier to propose pricing discounts for early payment.
+Comply with instructions regarding submission of catalog excerpts, spe- cifications, samples or other materials suitable for use in the evaluation of the goods/services being offered.
+Offer pricing in accordance with all solicitation requirements (stated quant- ities, unit of measure, etc.) and include all costs of performance (delivery/ shipping, insurance, bonds, etc.).
+Unless otherwise stated in the solicitation, the standard shipping method is FOB (Free on Board) destination, freight pre- paid and allowed.
+Calculate price based on payment terms of Net 30 (payment within 30 days of the state entity's receipt of an undisputed invoice) unless directed oth- erwise by the solicitation.
+The state entity may permit the supplier to pro- pose pricing discounts for early payment.

 Table 4.5

 General Instructions for Preparing Responses

-DO
+DO Use a company bid form containing terms and conditions which are in con- flict with the solicitation.
+Use of such a company bid form constitutes a coun- teroffer and may not be acceptable to the state entity.

-NOT Combine responses to separate solicitations.
+Combine responses to separate solicitations.

 Include price escalator clauses, minimum order requirements, late charges